FarkostInteractive/VerdantPage/Documentation/UserGuide/GettingStarted.md

 ![The system menu bar with the menu Verdant open and the option Render In Editor Selected](Media/MenuBar.PNG "Menu Bar")

 Finally, the vegetation is looking a little bit stiff at the moment, so we should add some wind.
 Create a new GameObject and add the component VerdantWindVolume to it.
 If gizmos are enabled you will be able to see the volume as a blue box when it is selected.
 When the camera enters it a gentle breeze should rise through your field!

+## Quick Setup

+We've done everything manually for illustration purposes here, but there are also shortcuts available for creating GameObjects configured with common Verdant components.
+Go to the Create menu in the Hierarchy view and you'll find a section for Verdant.
+"Surface Object" and "Wind Volume" here are very similar to the objects we just created.
+The others are things you'll soon become familiar with through the remaining guides!

 ## Your next steps